hunterpankey/baseball-game-translations-site/src/games/Prospi/Prospi20242025/Modes/HakkyuuNoKiseki/Gameplay/During-a-Game.md

 Next, the pitch type indicator in the top middle, which shows:
 * Pitches available: The L-stick directions with pitches that your pitcher can throw are lit up.
 You can reach the second pitch in a direction with L-stick in that direction followed by L1.
 * Pitches unavailable: the L-stick directions without pitches available are still shown but with a black line instead.
 You can train pitches that use that direction using practice orders.
 * Pitch quality and control: in the center of the indicator, you'll see two letters.
 These correspond to the sharpness and control of the pitch and will also correspond to the general sizes of the gray "good zone" and the white "best pitch" line when delivering the pitch.
+The break amount of the pitch is represented by the colored blocks in the arrow bar for the pitch.

 Below the strike zone is an indicator showing pitch velocity information:
 * Pitch velocity indicator: The magenta dot shows the velocity of the selected pitch type.